 So many of the ways God is sovereignly directing our lives are intangible, or they are simply imperceivable to us.
 But that’s not always the case.
 There’s one way God sovereignly directs our lives that is very tangible and concrete, as John Piper explained in his recent sermon on Psalm 16 titled, “The Path to Full and Lasting Pleasure.”
 Here’s what Piper said on Psalm 16:7:

 He is our treasure and now we are going to see that he is our counselor.

-And so being our counselor intersects with his being our treasure.
+So, being our counselor intersects with his being our treasure.
 And the same thing is true about his sovereignty.
 God is sovereign over you sometimes in spite of you.
-He just cuts you off at some stupid direction you are going and you didn’t approve of it at all and he rescues you.
+He just cuts you off at some stupid direction you are going.
+You didn’t approve of it at all, but he rescues you.
 Other times he exercises his authority and sovereignty through his counsel to you.
 God uses means as well as acting sovereignly apart from means.

-Now what in the flow of that worship happens to his petition when you get to verse 8?
+Now what to his petition when you get to verse 8?
 “I have set the Lord always before me [that is what he has been doing]; because he is at my right hand [this refuge, this sovereign, this treasure, this counselor], I shall not be shaken.”
 That is not a request anymore.
 That is an affirmation.

 And then what do you do?
 Do you stop and wait for confidence to happen?
 No. You do what he did.
-You do what he did.
 You can do it alone, you can do it in a small group, you can do it as you sing.
 You declare what he is for you and you exult in what he is for you.
-And after you do that through safe refuge and highest treasure and sovereign Lord and trusted counselor, confidence is rising.
+After you do that through safe refuge and highest treasure and sovereign Lord and trusted counselor, confidence is rising.
 And that is the way this psalm flows, it seems to me.